user5423/user5423/README.md

 ## About Me

-An engineer that enjoys **red-teaming** and building security/networking related applications
+I'm an engineer that enjoys red-teaming and building security/network applications

 **Languages**